 If you thought smoking rollies or pouch tobacco was better for you than traditional cigarettes, you’re not alone.
-Half of young smokers in Victoria believe that smoking roll-your-own cigarettes are less dangerous for them, and they are very wrong.
+Half of young people in Victoria who smoke believe that roll-your-own cigarettes are less dangerous for them, and they are very wrong.

-But, the science shows that roll-your-own tobacco is just as bad as factory-made cigarettes.
-We’re here to bust the five most common misconceptions about roll-your-own tobacco
+Roll-your-own tobacco is just as bad as factory-made cigarettes.
+We’re here to bust the five most common myths about roll-your-own tobacco.

 Some people think that because they’re using rollies, they’re smoking less.
-But often people who use roll-your-own cigarettes tend to take longer puffs and inhaling more smoke per cigarette.
-So in fact, using roll-your-own tobacco could be doing your body more damage than using a pack of cigarettes.
+But often people who use roll-your-own cigarettes tend to take longer puffs and inhale more smoke per cigarette.
+So, using roll-your-own tobacco might not mean you are smoking less.

-Maybe once upon a time!
+Maybe once upon a time...
 Up until September 2016, loose tobacco was taxed less.
 But now, the price of loose tobacco is the same as manufactured cigarettes.
 Tobacco companies are trying to fool customers by producing smaller and smaller pouches so it doesn't seem like you are paying as much.
 Turns out, you end up paying less per pouch but having to buy pouches more often.
 The bottom line?
-Toll-your-own is not just costing your health, it’s costly for your wallet too.
+Rollies are not just costly for your health, they're costly for your wallet, too.

 Tobacco leaves might be 'natural', but what isn't natural is inhaling smoke from burning tobacco leaves day after day.
-Burning tobacco leaves - whether they are in manufactured cigarettes.
-The danger comes from burning the tobacco.
-Burning the tobacco activates dangerous toxins such as carbon monoxide and tar.
-At the end of the day, roll-your-own tobacco is can still lead to many life-threatening health problems including 16 types of cancer.
+Burning tobacco leaves - whether they are in manufactured cigarettes or loose from a pouch - creates dangerous toxins such as carbon monoxide and tar.
+At the end of the day, roll-your-own tobacco still leads to many life-threatening health problems, including 16 types of cancer.

 There’s a misconception that rolling skinnier cigarettes means you’re smoking less tobacco overall.
 The size of the cigarette doesn’t actually make a difference; you’re still inhaling nicotine, tar and carbon monoxide.
-So just because you rolled a skinnier cigarette, doesn’t mean it’s any better for you.
+Just because you rolled a skinnier cigarette, doesn’t mean it’s any better for you.

 The final word

 Any kind of smoking is doing your body damage.
-Whether it’s rollies, cigarettes or shisha, it’s the tobacco you’re lighting and inhaling.
+Whether it’s rollies, cigarettes or shisha, it’s the tobacco smoke you inhale that's doing you damage.
 But the good part?
 Your body begins to repair itself the minute you quit smoking.